JuliaText/TextAnalysis.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://juliatext.github.io/TextAnalysis.jl/dev)
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://juliatext.github.io/TextAnalysis.jl/latest)

-Please see the detailed `manual` and `API Documentation` linked above.
+Please see the detailed `manual` and `API Documentation` for the linked above.
 The package also comes with a set of `docstrings` for offline documentation access.

 ## Introduction